victorspinei/urban-disco/README.md

 # Urban Disco

-Urban Disco is a Go-based application that facilitates finding, downloading, and managing songs from a specific album by a given artist.
+Urban Disco is a Go-based web application that facilitates finding, downloading, and managing songs from a specific album by a given artist.
 The application fetches a list of tracks from the album, downloads them as MP3 files from YouTube, and retrieves their lyrics.

 ## Features

 - **Album and Artist Search:** Enter the name of an album and the artist to retrieve all tracks.
 - **MP3 Download:** Download each track as an MP3 file.
-- **Lyrics Retrieval:** Fetch lyrics for each track.
 - **Rate Limiting:** Protect the API from excessive requests.
 - **Environment Configuration:** Manage API tokens and environment settings through a `.env` file.